SayedNadim/Global-and-Local-Attention-Based-Free-Form-Image-Inpainting/README.md

 ### How to train
-- train and test files can be found under "scripts" folder.
+- Train and test files can be found under "scripts" folder.
 - Set directory path in "configs/config.yaml".
 -- Set dataset name, if needed.
 -- If the dataset has subfolders, set "data_with_subfolder" to "True".